natman99/ataxia/README.md

 Ataxia
 ===

-Ataxia is an implementation of Dungeons and Dragons 5e mechanics in Rust :crab:.
+Ataxia is an implementation of Dungeons and Dragons 5e mechanics in Rust :rocket:.

 ## Project Layout

 ### Ataxia Types
 The home of the core logic.
 Should be usable for single classed builds.

+Statically typed using Rust's type system.
+Nearly all mechanics covered and customizable.

 - Types implement serde, JsonSchema, and Rhai bindings under the respective `serde`, `schema` and `rhai` features.